Quality In / Quality Out: Data quality more relevant than model choice in anomaly detection with the UGR'16: Introduction

 \item We develop an analysis methodology to investigate the root causes of the performance differences found.
 Applying this methodology to the case study provides a full understanding of the differences, which allows us to obtain a better picture of when these are relevant and/or when they are due to labelling inaccuracies (in particular, unlabelled anomalies).

 \end{itemize}

 The paper is organized as follows.
-Section \ref{sec:related} presents the related work.
-Section \ref{sec:MM} introduces the case study under analysis, the preprocessing and data selection steps, and ML methods considered.
+Section \ref{sec:MM} introduces the case study under analysis, the preprocessing and data selection steps, the ML methods considered and our approach to interpret model performance.
 Section \ref{sec:experimental} presents the experimental results and Section \ref{sec:conclusions} draws the conclusions.